astronomer/airflow-guides/guides/airflow-branch-operator.md

     return random.choice(branches)
 ```

-In a DAG, the `BranchOperator` will take this function as an argument
+In a DAG, the `BranchOperator` will take this function as an argument:

 ```python
 from airflow.operators.python_operator import BranchPythonOperator